BolvarsDad/BolvarsDad/README.md

 # Hello there.
 I am:
 - 20 years old.
-- 💻 MSc Applied AI at MDU Mälardalens University in Västerås, Sweden.
+- 💻 Studying MSc in Applied AI at MDU Mälardalens University in Västerås, Sweden.
 2022 - 2027 <br>
+- 🧬 Previously studied MSc in Biomedical Engineering at KTH Royal Institute of Technology.
+2021 - 2022 <br>
 - 🩸 A blood donor.

 ## Languages with high proficiency: